MI-SIM/MI-SIM.github.io/_posts/01-01-17-thermodynamics.md

 ### Example

-To demonstrate the steps required to calculate the COD and $\gamma$ values required by the thermodynamic calculator, we present an example here in the case of anaerobic degradation of valerate ($S_1$) to propionate ($S_2$) and acetate ($S_3$) by organism ($X_1$).
+To demonstrate the steps required to calculate the Chemical Oxygen Demand (COD) and $\gamma$ values required by the thermodynamic calculator, we present an example here in the case of anaerobic degradation of valerate ($S_1$) to propionate ($S_2$) and acetate ($S_3$) by organism ($X_1$).
 The assumption of acetate inhibition is made here, although this is not relevant to the calculations described.